enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     This is the lowest (most refined) depth that the code will produce.
     It is zero based, so the total number of levels (including the root grid) is one more than this value.
-Default: 2 ``CellFlaggingMethod`` (external)
+Default: 2 ``MaximumRefinementLevelPhysicalScale`` (external)
+    In cosmological simulations, fixing the maximum refinement level implies an evolving maximum physical resolution, decreasing over time with cosmological expansion.
+In some cases it may be beneficial to fix the maximum refinement level to a physical resolution, which can be done by setting this parameter to some value (in pc).
+This will ensure the maximum refinement level always corresponds to a physical resolution between 0.5 and 1 ``MaximumRefinementLevelPhysicalScale`` by increasing ``MaximumRefinementLevel``
+    and ``MaximumGravityRefinementLevel`` as the simulation evolves.
+This should be used with caution as it can lead to the sudden refinement of large regions, the effects of which are not well tested.
+Default (off) : -1 ``CellFlaggingMethod`` (external)
     The method(s) used to specify when a cell should be refined.
 This is a list of integers, up to 9, as described by the following